renaissance-benchmarks/renaissance/README.md

 for example, a fixed number of iterations, or a fixed amount of time.
 This logic is encapsulated in run policies.
 Current policies include:

+- `fixed-warmup` -- Warms up the VM by running the benchmark a fixed amount of time, and then runs the benchmark again for some fixed amount of time (use `-w` and `-t`).

-- `fixed` -- Runs the benchmark for a fixed number of iterations.
+- `fixed-iterations` -- Runs the benchmark for a fixed number of iterations (use `-r`).